-You have until the end of April to see the record-breaking Mickey Mouse at Dubai’s Miracle Garden.
-The record-breaking sculpture is Disney’s first character floral display in the Middle East and is made from almost 100,000 plants and flowers – white petunia, red petunia, white geranium, yellow viola, zinnia marigold and green alternanthera – and weighs almost 35 tons.
+You still have time to see the record-breaking Mickey Mouse at Dubai’s Miracle Garden.
+Disney’s first character floral display in the Middle East is made from almost 100,000 plants and flowers – white petunia, red petunia, white geranium, yellow viola, zinnia marigold and green alternanthera – and weighs almost 35 tons.

 More than 100 million flowers in 70 varieties sprout out from cars, houses and even a giant floating tap at Miracle Garden.
 Getting there is now easier too, as the 105 bus route runs every 20 minutes from Mall of the Emirates.
 Check wojhati.rta.ae for a full timetable.

-Until 30th April.
-Al Barsha South 3, is open 9am-9pm weekdays and 9am-11pm Friday and Saturday.
-Admission is AED 45 for adults, AED 35 for children aged three to 12.
-Under twos and people with disabilities go free.
+Dubai Miracle Garden, Al Barsha South 3.
+9am-9pm weekdays and 9am-11pm Friday and Saturday.
+AED 50 for adults, AED 40 for children aged three to 12.
+Under twos and people with disabilities go free. www.dubaimiraclegarden.com

-Observation decks at the Burj Khalifa welcome visitors from 5.30am every Friday and Saturday for a few more weeks,
+Observation decks at the Burj Khalifa welcome visitors from 5.30am every Friday and Saturday during the winter.

 From an altitude of 465-metres, see Dubai wake up from the unbeatable vantage point of observation decks of Levels 124 and 125.
 As well as magical views of the emirate At The Top, tickets to the sunrise sessions include a light breakfast at The Café, on comforting normality of the Burj Khalifa’s ground floor.

 5.30am-8am.
 Adult tickets from AED 141 at www.burjkhalifa.ae.